-A few months ago, I wrote a short article, gave it a provocative title using the word "Pagan," and posted it here at INFO.
+A few months ago, I wrote a short article, gave it a provocative title using the word "Pagan," and posted it here at INFO for Families.
 Then it went a little viral.

 It resonated with a lot of people.
 Other people absolutely hated it.
-Had I known that more than half a million people would be reading it, you can be sure I would have chosen my words more carefully.
-Phil Robertson can probably relate.
+Had I known that more than two million people would be reading it, you can be sure I would have chosen my words more carefully.

 The most common response I have heard from people who were intrigued by the post has been "What do I do now?
 What does it look like to parent with a gospel focus?
 How does an Imperfect and Normal Family like mine raise my kids to have a faith that lasts once they leave home?"